IsacKun220/com1001/FAQ.md

     missed that already explains something you wanted to know about or demonstrates some code similar to what you want to do.

+  * *Check the discussion forums on Blackboard* to see if your question has already been answered.
+If it hasn't, don't post a question just yet.
+There are more steps to try first.

   * *Read the documentation*.
 Your question may be answered by the documentation for [Sinatra](http://sinatrarb.com/documentation.html), [SQLite](https://www.sqlite.org/docs.html) ([see also the SQL